-- That abatement costing be further developed for two reasons: one, to inform costs of tangible action and economic trajectories for food system transformation; two, to improve (cost-effectiveness) measures of the value provided by sustainable food products and practices to accelerate investment in them and other incentives. - That a footprint protocol solidifying what to measure and how to track reduction be developed by a consortium of intergovernmental and institutional actors and experts (a societal process), in collaboration with the food sector.
-The protocol and subsequent steps should lead ultimately to a food system non-financial capital accounting standard which guides footprint accounting and formalises impact pathways, similar to the ecosystem component of the UN System of Environmental Experimental Accounting.
+- That abatement costing be further developed for two reasons: one, to inform costs of tangible action and economic trajectories for food system transformation; two, to improve (cost-effectiveness) measures of the value provided by sustainable food products and practices to accelerate investment in them. - That a footprint protocol solidifying what to measure and how to track reduction be developed by a consortium of intergovernmental and institutional actors and experts (a societal process), in collaboration with the food sector.
+The protocol and subsequent steps should lead ultimately to a food system non-financial capital accounting standard which guides footprint accounting and formalises impact pathways, like the ecosystem component of the UN System of Environmental Experimental Accounting.
 The UN body, UNEP, produces an annual report on the progress toward carbon emission targets called "The Emissions Gap Report".
 Global progress to food transformation targets could also be reported.
-There are many environmental pollutants, and many social consequences associated to the food system, but the footprint protocol should identify and deal only with those of major global concern, and others left to local processes. - That there is enough scientific work to formalise food footprint and targets.
-The gap is in the political and societal process. - That carbon neutral is an important aspiration for the food sector in line with food system transformation targets, but an integrated form of impact neutrality should be promoted to emphasise aspiration to meet the multiple dimensions of food system transformation targets. - That, given unavoidable ethical choices and order of magnitude uncertainties inherent in both social and abatement costing, a societal process building on private starts and national handbooks should compile, set and update social and abatement costs (shadow prices) associated to food footprints.
+There are many environmental pollutants, and many social consequences associated to the food system, but the footprint protocol should identify and deal only with those of major global concern, and others left to local processes. - That there is enough scientific work to start to formalise food footprint and targets.
+The gap is in the political and societal process.
+Realising market corrections requires synergy between a triad of food system science, economics and users.
+A network can bring the triad closer together.
+Investment can enable the community to develop and promote measures for economic correction of food system impact at scale - That carbon neutral is an important aspiration for the food sector in line with food system transformation targets, but an integrated form of impact neutrality should be promoted to emphasise aspiration to meet the multiple dimensions of food system transformation targets. - That, given unavoidable ethical choices and order of magnitude uncertainties inherent in both social and abatement costing, a societal process building on private starts and national handbooks should compile, set and update social and abatement costs (shadow prices) associated to food footprints.
 The costs incurred by society differ depending on where the impact and footprints occur so there will be many shadow prices.
-A practical model for using the shadow prices required is described, as are non-linear corrections to impact costing for scarcity and interactions created by food's multiple footprints, and risk-based corrections because of the uncertainty. - That having a set of established and regularly updated shadow prices takes ethical choices in the costing of societal impact away from individual businesses and consultants.
+A practical model for using the shadow prices is described, as are non-linear corrections to impact costing for scarcity and interactions created by food's multiple footprints, and risk-based corrections because of the uncertainty.

+- That having a set of established and regularly updated shadow prices takes ethical choices in the costing of societal impact away from individual businesses and consultants.
 Leaving business to compete on footprint reduction.
-The report also suggests that uniformity and availability of the difficult to calculate shadow prices will enhance comparison of impact costings leading to enhanced use.

-The high-level reports mentioned, particularly the EAT-Lancet Commission on healthy diets from sustainable food systems, advocate strongly for the need for an intergovernmental body to inform food system impact (an "IPCC-for-food").
+The report also suggests that uniformity and availability of the difficult to calculate shadow prices will enhance comparison of impact costings leading to enhanced use. - The high-level reports mentioned, particularly the EAT-Lancet Commission on healthy diets from sustainable food systems, advocate strongly for the need for an intergovernmental body to inform food system impact (an "IPCC-for-food").
 Such a body would be a natural home, or focus at least, for establishing a footprint protocol and the societal process leading to setting and updating shadow prices.
-National governments can adapt pricing, but given the quantities of footprint embodied in food trade crossing many national borders, the shadow prices stimulate and benchmark pricing for impact costing involving global value chains.
+National governments can adapt pricing but given the quantities of footprint embodied in food trade crossing many national borders, the shadow prices stimulate and benchmark pricing for impact costing involving global value chains.